 How to do Fundamental Analysis on Stocks?

-A Beginner’s guide on how to do fundamental analysis on stocks?
-Fundamental analysis of a stock is used to determine the health of a company.
-It’s recommended to do a proper fundamental analysis of the stock before investing if you are planning for long term investment.
+A Beginner’s guide on how to do fundamental analysis on stocks (Updated): Fundamental analysis of a stock is used to determine the financial and business health of a company.
+It is always recommended to perform a proper fundamental analysis of the stock before investing if you are planning for long term investment.

-In this post, I am going to explain how to do fundamental analysis on stocks.
-Here, I will elaborate a few guidelines that if you follow with discipline, you can easily select fundamentally strong companies.
+In this post, we are going to discuss how to do fundamental analysis on stocks.
+Here, we will elaborate on a few guidelines that if you follow with discipline, you can easily be able to select fundamentally strong companies.

 How to do fundamental analysis on stocks?

-Here are 6 steps that you need to follow to analyse the fundamentals of a company in Indian stock market.
+Here are the six essential steps that you need to perform to analyze the fundamentals of a company in Indian stock market.
 They are really simple, yet effective to find fundamentally healthy companies.
 Here it goes:

 Step 1: Use the financial ratios for initial screening

 There are over 5,500 stocks listed in the Indian stock exchange.
-If you start reading the financials (balance sheet, profit-loss statement, etc.) of all these companies, then it might take years.
+If you start reading the financials of all these companies (i.e. balance sheet, profit-loss statement, etc.), then it might take years.
 The annual reports of most companies are around 200-300 pages long.
 And it’s not worth your time to read each and every company’s report.

-How to do screening of stocks using Investing.com?
+How to do a screening of stocks using Investing.com?

-Step 2: From top menu select Tools -> Stock Screener
+Step 2: From the top menu, select Tools -> Stock Screener

-For example, if you want PE ratio between (5, 18) and dividend yield % between (1, 3), you can select the following criteria.
+For example, if you want to filter companies with PE ratio between (5, 18) and dividend yield % between (1, 3), you can select the following criteria.
 Investing.com Screener will shortlist the stocks according to the criteria mentioned and give you the list of companies.

 Step 2: Understand the company

 Once you’ve screened the companies based on the above criteria, the next step is to investigate them.
 It is important that you understand the company in which you are investing.
-Because if you don’t, you won’t be able to decide whether the company is performing good or bad, whether the company is taking right decisions towards its future goal or not; whether their competitors are doing good or bad compared to them and most importantly whether you should hold or sell the stock.
+Because if you don’t, you won’t be able to decide whether the company is performing good or bad, whether the company is making the right decisions towards its future goal or not; whether their competitors are doing good or bad compared to them and most importantly whether you should hold or sell the stock.

-If you are able to understand the products & vision of the company and find it attractive, then move further to investigate more.
-Else, ignore the company.
+Further, if you are able to understand the products, services & vision of the company and find it attractive, then move further to next step.
+Else, ignore that company.

 Step 3: Study the financial reports of the company

-Once you have understood the company and found it appealing, you can check the financials of the company like Balance sheet, Profit loss statements and cashflow statements.
+Once you have understood the company and found it appealing, next you need to check the financials of the company like Balance sheet, Profit loss statements, and cash flow statements.

-As a thumb rule, Compounded annual growth rate(CAGR), sales & net profit increasing for the last 5 years can be considered a healthy sign for the company.
-However, you also need to check the other financials like Operating cost, revenue, expenses etc.
+As a thumb rule, Revenue/Sales, net profit, and margin increasing for the last five years can be considered a healthy sign for the company.
+After that, you also need to check the other financials like Operating cost, expenses, assets, liabilities, etc.

-Step 2: Enter the company’s name in search box.
-The company’s details will open like charts, analysis, peers, quarters, profit and loss, balance sheet etc.
+Step 2: Enter the company’s name in the search box.
+The company’s details will open like charts, analysis, peers, quarters, profit and loss, balance sheet, etc.

-The company’s debt is one of the biggest factors to check before investing in a stock.
+The total debt in a company is one of the biggest factors to check before investing in a stock.
 A company cannot perform well and reward its shareholders if it has a huge debt.
 They have to repay the debt and also pay interest on the borrowed money before anything else.
-In short, avoid companies with huge debt.
+In short, avoid companies with huge debts.

-As a thumb rule, always invest in companies with debt/equity ratio less than 1.
-You can use this ratio in the initial screening of stocks or else check the financials on the Screener website.
+As a thumb rule, always invest in companies with a debt/equity ratio of less than one.
+You can use this ratio in the initial screening of stocks or else check it while reading the financials of a company.